gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 </div>

-Computing the indices of the neighbours of a cell with a given index is not a hard problem, but computing the 8 neighbours of 120 bytes is still a non-trivial amount of work for the NES to do each frame, especially when dealing with the fact that bytes along the edges of the grid don't have neighbours on some of their sides.
+Computing the indices of the neighbours of a cell with a given index is not a hard problem, but computing the 8 neighbours of each of the 120 bytes is still a non-trivial amount of work for the NES to do each frame, especially when dealing with the fact that bytes along the edges of the grid don't have neighbours on some of their sides.

 The indices of the first few rows of the grid are: